aapen/aapen/doc/blinker.md

 to control the duration of dots and dashes, generating [Morse code](http://en.wikipedia.org/wiki/Morse_code).

-These programs can be entered
+This code can be entered
 (or copy-and-pasted)
 directly on the [_pijFORTHos_](/README.md) serial console.
 I recommend keeping your FORTH code